-Associate Professors: Dr. Donald Hata, Jr. (History); Dr. Robert Johnson (Geography); Dr. Eiichi Shimomisse (Philosophy); Chairperson, Dr. Noreen Toyoshima (Art); Dr. George Wang (Economics and Business Administration)
+- Associate Professors: Dr. Donald Hata, Jr. (History); Dr. Robert Johnson (Geography); Dr. Eiichi Shimomisse (Philosophy); Dr. Noren Toyoshima (Art); Dr. George Wang (Economics and Business Administration) - Assistant Professors: Dr. Kenneth Kuykendall (Anthropology); Dr. Linda Shin (History); Chairperson, Dr. Agnes Yamada (English)

-Assistant Professors: Dr. Kenneth Kuykendall (Anthropology), Dr. Linda Shin (History), Dr. Agnes Yamada (English)
+The East Asian/Asian-American program offers an interdisciplinary minor with two concentrations: East Asian Studies and Asian-American Studies.
+The first focuses on the study of Asian civilizations, with an emphasis on China and Japan; it is designed to provide an understanding of social, political, and cultural patterns of East Asia through courses in Asian history, economics, geography, politics, art, music, literature, and language.
+The second concentration, Asian-American Studies, is designed to provide an understanding of the social and cultural roots of Asian-Americans as well as a comprehension of the Asian-American experience.

-The East Asian program offers an interdisciplinary minor in the study of Asian civilizations, with an emphasis on China and Japan.
-The program is designed to provide an understanding of social, political, and cultural patterns of East Asia through courses in Asian history, economics, geography, politics, art, music, literature, and language.
 The minor is designed for students seeking either to complement their studies of Western civilization, or to pursue graduate study, travel, foreign service, or business enterprises in Asia.